-- Try to avoid visiting Italy in August as the majority of the locals take presctiption vacation and everything is closed.
+- Try to avoid visiting Italy in August as the majority of the locals take prescription vacation, and everything is closed.

 Numerous countries in Europe already have put into practice a chip-and-PIN method for his or her credit and debit cards.
-These kind of PIN cards have an included microchip.
-When you make any purchase, cardholders need to type in a Personal identification number (much like employing a debit card for a point-of-sale order in the us).
-The chip in the credit card then authorizes the purchase.
+This kind of PIN cards have an included microchip.
+When you make any purchase, cardholders need to type in a Personal identification number (much like employing a debit card for a point-of-sale order in the US).
+The chip on the credit card then authorizes the purchase.

-Whilst handy for European people, chip-and-PIN cards are resulting in many headaches for American vacationers: A number of devices that can take chip-and-PIN credit cards simply don’t admit US plastic cards.
+While handy for European people, chip-and-PIN cards are resulting in many headaches for American vacationers: Some devices that can take chip-and-PIN credit cards just don’t admit US plastic cards.
 This is especially common with automatic devices, such as many at train and subway areas, toll roads, parking garages, luggage lockers, bike rental kiosks, and self-service pumps at gas stations.

-In most of these circumstances, a cashier is in close proximity that can process your credit card by hand by swiping it, and having you put your signature on the sales receipt the old-fashioned way.
-Automated machines usually takes your US credit card if you also be aware of card’s PIN.
+In most of these circumstances, a cashier is nearby that can process your credit card by hand by swiping it, and having you put your signature on the sales receipt the old-fashioned way.
+Automated machines usually take your US credit card if you also be aware of card’s PIN.
 Every card has one – ask your bank for the number before leaving; because they’re unlikely to inform you over the phone, allow time for the bank to mail the PIN.